awsdocs/amazon-emr-management-guide/doc_source/emr-data-encryption-options.md

 The following encryption options are also available and are not configured using a security configuration:
 + Optionally, with Amazon EMR versions 4\.1\.0 and later, you can choose to configure transparent encryption in HDFS\.
 For more information, see [Transparent Encryption in HDFS on Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-encryption-tdehdfs.html) in the *Amazon EMR Release Guide*\.
 + If you are using a release version of Amazon EMR that does not support security configurations, you can configure encryption for EMRFS data in Amazon S3 manually\.
 For more information, see [Specifying Amazon S3 Encryption Using EMRFS Properties](emr-emrfs-encryption.md)\.
-+ Optionally, beginning with Amazon EMR release version 4\.1\.0 and later, you can choose to configure transparent encryption in HDFS\.
-For more information, see [Transparent Encryption in HDFS on Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hdfs-config.html#emr-encryption-tdehdfs) in the *Amazon EMR Release Guide*\.
++  If you are using an Amazon EMR version earlier than 5\.24\.0, an encrypted EBS root device volume is supported only when using a custom AMI\.
+For more information, see [Creating a Custom AMI with an Encrypted Amazon EBS Root Device Volume](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html#emr-custom-ami-encrypted) in the *Amazon EMR Management Guide*

+**Note**
+Beginning with Amazon EMR version 5\.24\.0, you can use a security configuration option to encrypt EBS root device and storage volumes when you specify AWS KMS as your key provider\.
+For more information, see [Local Disk Encryption](#emr-encryption-localdisk)\.

 Data encryption requires keys and certificates\.
 A security configuration gives you the flexibility to choose from several options, including keys managed by AWS Key Management Service, keys managed by Amazon S3, and keys and certificates from custom providers that you supply\.
 When using AWS KMS as your key provider, charges apply for the storage and use of encryption keys\.
 For more information, see [AWS KMS Pricing](https://aws.amazon.com/kms/pricing/)\.